Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ### General Layout

 Given the brief from the client, we are looking for a mobile responsive design where the basic features of the app can be achieved on mobile and also on the desktop.
-Not having the design process and layout to prefer one or the other

 ### Side Navigation Bar